garymcm/wsprnet_api/README.md

 At this point in time the API is invite only.
 Please send me a note if you want to be included.
 There are some infrastructure concerns that we need  to deal with before we open this up.

 # Good citizenship
+- Do not request the same query more frequently than every 2 minutes.
 - Please take the minimal amount data you need.
 - If you want a full feed of every spot **DO NOT USE THIS API**.
 We  will work directly with sites for peering arrangements, so please reach out to the admins.